2 Data Manipulation

 # ℹ 55 more rows

-Sometimes you want to add variable, where all the rows/cases will get the same value.
-For example because you plan to join the data with other data or because it is useful for another mutate.
-This is also the very simple way how to change the data with abundances to presence/absence data.
+Sometimes, you want to add a variable where all rows/cases will receive the same value.
+For example, because you plan to join the data with other data or because it is useful for another mutate().
+This is also a straightforward method for converting data with abundances to presence/absence data.

 data %>%